REVIEW STUDY ON ROLE OF NATURAL COMPOUNDS IN CANCER TREATMENTHTML Full Text

 - Hoshino I and Matsubara H: Recent advances in histone deacetylase targeted cancer therapy.
 Surgery Today 2010; 40(9): 809-15.

 - Baur JA, Pearson KJ, Price NL, Jamieson HA, Lerin C and Kalra A: Resveratrol improves health and survival of mice on a high-calorie diet.
 Nature 2006; 444(7117): 337-42.

 - Hayes JD, Kelleher MO and Eggleston IM: The cancer chemopreventive actions of phytochemicals derived from glucosinolates.
-European journal of nutrition 2008; 47(2): 73-88.
+European J of Nutrit 2008; 47(2): 73-88.

-- Lu Q, Lin X, Feng J, Zhao X, Gallagher R and Lee MY: Phenylhexyl isothiocyanate has dual function as histone deacetylase inhibitor and hypomethylating agent and can inhibit myeloma cell growth by targeting critical pathways.
-Journal of hematology and oncology 2008; 1(1): 6.
+- Lu Q, Lin X, Feng J, Zhao X, Gallagher R and Lee MY: Phenylhexyl isothiocyanate has a dual function as histone deacetylase inhibitor and hypomethylating agent and can inhibit myeloma cell growth by targeting critical pathways.
+Journal of Hematology and Oncology 2008; 1(1): 6.

 - Bhamre S, Sahoo D, Tibshirani R, Dill DL and Brooks JD: Temporal changes in gene expression induced by sulforaphane in human prostate cancer cells.
 The Prostate 2009; 69(2): 181-90.

 - Telang U, Brazeau DA and Morris ME: Comparison of the effects of phenethyl isothiocyanate and sulforaphane on gene expression in breast cancer and normal mammary epithelial cells.
 Experimental Biology and Medicine 2009; 234(3): 287-95.